Creating a Storage Event Task

 local_object = local_folder.read("my-object.txt")

-read instantiates a client for the specific storage location.
-This of course requires that the storage location is actually accessible by a task runner and may require credentials for a cloud storage, or physical/network access to a locally mounted file system.
+The read method instantiates a client for the specific storage location.
+This requires that the storage location is accessible by a task runner and may require credentials for cloud storage or physical/network access to a locally mounted file system.

 To set up authentication and enable access to a GCS storage bucket, check out the Google Client docs for authentication.